Triple Chocolate Freezer Fudge. Excited? You definitely should be!

 After attending one of the Paleo Meat-ups held at Stacy and Matt’s home, and sampling their Salted Caramel Bacon Sauce—also known as Bacon Jam—I immediately said that recipe was worth the price of this book alone.
 And I haven’t changed my mind on that.

 Because this fudge is so incredibly good, if you don’t have a lot of folks living at your house, I recommend making it when you have a small crowd around.
 One piece is just the right serving size, but you won’t be able to resist having more of this dessert.
 If it’s there, you will definitely eat more than one piece.
 You have been warned!
-Courtesy of Paleo Parents and Victory Belt Publishing, you can find the recipe at the bottom of this post.
+Courtesy of Real Everything (formerly Paleo Parents) and Victory Belt Publishing, you can find the recipe at the bottom of this post.

 And Now for the Fabulous Giveaway!